the-allrounders/iot-open-server/README.md

 GOOGLE_CLIENT_ID=8950558...
 GOOGLE_CLIENT_SECRET=PHfg...
 ```

-You can generate a Google Client ID and Secret by navigating to https://console.developers.google.com/apis/credentials/oauthclient, selecting 'web application' and entering http://localhost/auth/google/callback in the _Authorized redirect URIs_.
+Of course, change the MongoDB url and Google Client details to your own.

 After that, run `yarn start` and navigate to http://localhost:3000.